Andre Jones and Freddie Tiller: Trial and incarceration

 Jones and Tiller were indicted for three counts of murder.
 On August 23, 1979, Jones pleaded guilty to three counts of murder.
 He was sentenced to death.

 Prior to Tiller's trial, he filed a motion to have the murder charge relating to Stoltz's death severed since it was a separate offense.
 The motion was granted, and prosecutors ultimately never tried him in that case since he was already facing possible execution.
+At his trial, Tiller said he was drunk and on drugs at the time and had only limited memory of the events.
+He said he did not remember having a gun and denied any knowledge that any robberies or murders would take place.
+Tiller claimed that he only went along with Jones since he was afraid of him.
+However, Lori Elem testified that she heard Tiller plan the robbery with Jones, then saw him shoot and kill Richard Stoltz.

 In September 1979, Tiller was convicted of two counts of murder and two counts of armed robbery and sentenced to death.
 On appeal, his death sentences and one of his robbery convictions were overturned.
 The Supreme Court of Illinois ordered for Tiller to be given a sentence other than death, saying it was not proven that he intended for Nersesian or Brown to die.
 However, they upheld his murder convictions on the grounds that Tiller knew that Jones might hurt them and did nothing to stop that from happening.

 Tiller was resentenced to life in prison without parole, but was granted another sentencing hearing after one of the aggravating factors used against him when he was initially sentenced was dismissed.
-At Tiller's resentencing hearing, the prosecution asked for another life term, or a 160-year sentence.
-Tiller's public defender asked for the minimum sentence of 20 years, saying Tiller had a mental disorder, was borderline mentally disabled, and suffered from alcoholism.
-The judge resentenced him to two consecutive 40-year terms for each murder, saying he was unsure if Tiller's role in the murders met the qualifications for a life sentence or an extended term of 40 to 80 years in a prison (at the time, murder conviction without aggravating circumstances carried a sentence of 20 to 40 years in prison in Illinois).
+At Tiller's resentencing hearing, the prosecution asked for either another life term or a 160-year sentence.
+Tiller's public defender asked for the minimum sentence of 20 years, saying Tiller had a mental disorder, was borderline intellectually disabled, and suffered from alcoholism.
+The judge resentenced him to two consecutive 40-year terms for each murder, saying he was unsure whether Tiller's role in the murders met the qualifications for a life sentence or an extended term of 40 to 80 years in a prison (at the time, murder without aggravating circumstances carried a sentence of 20 to 40 years in prison in Illinois).
 He was released from prison on May 3, 2019, but sent back for parole violations.
 Tiller was released once more in 2022.

 On January 11, 2003, Jones's sentence was commuted to life in prison without parole after Governor George Ryan granted blanket clemency to all 167 people on death row in Illinois over his growing concerns over capital punishment.
-By the time his sentence was commuted, Jones had completely exhausted his appeals.

-Stoltz, who had four daughters, spent his free time on music, playing the violin and bass horn in his personal band, the Richard Stoltz Orchestra.
-The group performed at weddings and halls around Belleville, Illinois.
-One of Stoltz's daughters was outraged over Jones's commutation, saying she hoped "that when Ryan gets to Hell that he and Andre Jones have a real good time together."
+One of Stoltz's four daughters was outraged over Jones's commutation, saying she hoped "that when Ryan gets to Hell that he and Andre Jones have a real good time together."